sixth-sensei/Notes/Python notes.md

 - Emoji: used for inserting emojis

-To perform OS relates tasks via python - `import os;` is used `import os; print(os.popen("ls -l").read())` - this allows to interact with the linux shell parsing the 'ls -l' command
+To perform OS relates tasks via python - `import os;` is used

+`import os; print(os.popen("ls -l").read())` - this allows to interact with the linux shell parsing the 'ls -l' command

 ### Hashing in Python

-Hashes can be used in python by importing the hashlib library `hash = hashlib.sha256` or `hash = hashlib.new("sha256")` - initiates a new hash instance, other hashes can also be specified, to list supported hashes in all OS `print(hashlib.algorithms_guaranteed)`
+Hashes can be used in python by importing the hashlib library

+`hash = hashlib.sha256` or `hash = hashlib.new("sha256")` - initiates a new hash instance, other hashes can also be specified.
+To list supported hashes in all OS `print(hashlib algorithms_guaranteed)`

-`hash.update()` - updates text/file with a specified hash
+- `hash.update()` - updates text/file with a specified hash
-`hash.hexdigest()` - prints a specified hash digest in hex form `hash.name` - prints the literal name of an hash algorithm to the terminal
+- `hash.hexdigest()` - prints a specified hash digest in hex form
+- `hash.name` - prints the literal name of an hash algorithm to the terminal

 _Note:_ When opening files to hash, using `"rb"` as opening mode instead of `"r"` allows the file to be opened as binary without escaping any character

 If taking raw user input, make sure to encode before passing to hashlib i.e `userinput.encode()`